 Rounding the corner to the north elevation, the majority of the details described above continue; however, the windows are reduced in size dramatically, reflecting the transition in character on NW Glisan Street from retail at NW 23rd Ave to a more residential focus towards the east.
 Only one translucent glass and steel canopy from the ground floor detailing on NW 23rd Ave exists on this elevation, and this is at the western corner bay where the building relates more to the retail character of NW 23rd.
 Larger window bays are still found at both corners of the building on this elevation and windows half as wide puncturing the walls between.
 Steel Juliette balconies continue along the second story here on the third story above at the two easternmost window bays and the westernmost bay.
 Translucent glass awnings are continued over transoms on the third story and the westernmost two bays and easternmost two bays on the second story.
-Along the ground level, the projecting sill remains at a continuous height, establishing the datum line for the ground floor and defining a solid base found on many multidwelling residential buildings in the district.
+Along the ground level, the projecting sill remains at a continuous height, establishing the datum line for the ground floor and defining a solid base found on many multi-dwelling residential buildings in the district.
 At the top of the building and the third floor roof terrace, similar cornice conditions are proposed as those found on the west elevation, and similar conditions of approval are necessary to address concerns about compatibility within the district.

 Similar conditions at the north façade exist on the east façade.
 The same sill-now really a belt cornice-and main cornice detailing at the parapet wrap around the façade.
 Here, though, at the ground level, only one window bay exists, and this is located at the north end of the façade.
 Back-of-house uses are located here, keeping them off of the NW 23rd Ave frontage, which is in keeping with the character of the district.
-A driveway between the building and the parking lot slopes down to the basement level.
+A driveway between the building and the property line slopes down to the basement level.
 The overhead door to the garage faces away from the street, minimalizing its presence.
 The loading door, located in a small appendage to the main building mass, does, however, face the street.
-Atop this loading garage are the building's mechanical equipment.
-This equipment is screened from the street primarily by a tall parapet wall.
-An open metal screen and trellis provide the rest of the screening and, from the street, form a rectangular cap.
+The building's mechanical equipment was originally shown above this loading garage; however, it has been relocated since the first hearing on December 14, 2015, to the southeast corner of the main building roof.
 At the top of the east façade, the stair tower and elevator overrun are much more prominent building elements than from the two street-facing facades.
 These are rendered with blank facades, though both primary masses have a modest cornice at the top.